SteveMitto/akan-name-calculator/README.md

 To develop this project i will use HTML,CSS and JavaScript.

 ## Contact Information
-To contact me you can send me an email on mittosteve@gmail.computer
+To contact me you can send me an email on mittosteve@gmail.com

 ## License and Copyright information
 MIT License